allisonhmoore/GettingAndCleaningData/README.md

 ### Information about codebook_helper.R
 ------------
-This script takes descriptions about the data from the original source data files, and complies an appropriate description for each of the variables appearing in the tidy dataset.
+This optional script takes descriptions about the data from the original source data files, and complies an appropriate description for each of the variables appearing in the tidy dataset.
 It produces a file called codebookTemp.txt which may then be copy and pasted to augment CodeBook.md appearing in this repo.